Rupert Bear: History

 Tourtel's home was in Canterbury in Kent, and the Rupert Bear Museum, formerly part of the Canterbury Heritage Museum, which has since closed, had collections that covered much of the history of Rupert and his friends, as well as Tourtel and other illustrators.
 The museum was geared toward families and those interested in the general history of Rupert.

-In 1999, Rupert appeared in an advert for the NSPCC, where he is seen on a mug, covering his eyes over the sight of a psychopath bullying his child offscreen.
+In 1999, Rupert appeared in an advertisement for the NSPCC, where he is seen on a mug, covering his eyes over the sight of a psychopath bullying his child offscreen.

 On 31 October 2005, UK Media Group Entertainment Rights (which was later bought by Boomerang Media, then DreamWorks Classics and now NBCUniversal) purchased a majority interest in the Rupert Bear character from the Daily Express.

 Books

 Rupert Bear annuals

 Every year since 1936, a Rupert Bear annual has been released, even during the years of World War II, during a paper shortage.